yemreak/currencyconverterapi/README.md

 # 💱 Currency Conveter Api

-Simplest currency converter with pure python with CurrecnyConverterApi
+Simplest currency converter with CurrecnyConverterApi

 ## 🔑 Get Your Free Api Key

 - Click the link: https://free.currencyconverterapi.com/free-api-key
 - Type your e-mail
 - Verify your email and use the key that send to your e-mail

+## 🗄 Cache System

+- All data is stored in `$HOME/currencyconverterapi.yml`
+- All cached pair value are refreshed every 10 mins

 ## 🪪  License